MooersLab/writing-time-splitbox-heatmap/README.md

 I wanted an automated way to sum up the effort I had expended on various writing projects in the form of a heatmap.
 The heat map of commits to GitHub is motivating in terms of encouraging frequent commits.
-I can gain a similar motivational driving force by displaying in public a heat map of hours spent working on journal articles per day.
+I can gain a similar motivational driving force by displaying in public a heat map of hours spent working on grant applications journal articles per day.
-I started posting this on December 4, 2024.
+I started posting this on June 22, 2025; as you gain see, I was still doing binge grant writing as of June 22.
 Time will tell if this practice makes a difference.

 ![hmdgj.png](./hmdgj.png)